Higher Level Skills – for students

 What training is available?

-There are over 60 different qualifications you can enrol in through the Higher Level Skills program.
+There are over 90 different qualifications and over 30 skill sets that you can enrol in through the Higher Level Skills program.
 These qualifications are aligned to jobs and occupations in around 20 different industry sectors.
-To find out more on the qualifications available visit the Queensland Skills Gateway.

 Are you eligible?